What is biceps tendon tendonitis?

 Distal biceps tendon tendonitis is characterized by pain in the front of the elbow, presumably due to inflammation of the biceps tendon.
 However, most tendon conditions do not actually demonstrate true inflammatory tissue changes, and in fact, are considered “tendinosis,” a word reflecting pathologic changes within the tendon itself, usually from degeneration.

 Most patients with anterior elbow pain have an element of tendinosis, usually at the insertion of the biceps tendon on the radial tuberosity (the site of attachment of the distal biceps tendon is on a small tubercle of the radius, or forearm bone).
-Disease or injury to the distal biceps tendon is important because it can cause symptoms and impairment with elbow flexion and when turning the forearm with the palm up (supination).
+Disease or injury to the distal biceps tendon can cause symptoms and impairment with elbow flexion and when turning the forearm with the palm up (supination).

 How does biceps tendon tendonitis occur?

 Tendonitis of the biceps is caused by strain from a sudden increase in amount or intensity of activity, or from overuse or repetitive elbow bending or wrist rotation, particularly with supination (when turning the palm up, such as when using a screwdriver).

 - Sports that involve heavy use of the elbow, such as gymnastics, weightlifting, bodybuilding or rock climbing

 - Heavy labor

 - Inadequate warm-up before practice or play